marcus-sds/multimechanize/sharkbench/README.md

-** To test easily with shark about the response time locally and remotely
+** To test easily with shark about the response time locally and remotely with 1 user
 <pre>
 dd if=/dev/random of="sample.txt bs=1G count=1"